Standard contractual clauses

 10. Personal data breach notification

-1. The data processor shall inform the data controller without undue delay after becoming aware of
+1. The data processor shall notify the data controller without undue delay after becoming aware

 that a personal data breach has occurred.

-2. The data processor’s notification to the data controller must, if possible, take place no later than 24 hours after the data controller has
+2. The data processor’s notification to the data controller shall, if possible, take place no later than 24 hours after the data

-become aware of the breach so that the controller can comply with its obligation to notify
+controller has become aware of the breach, so that the data controller can comply with its obligation to report

-the personal data breach to the competent supervisory authority in accordance with the GDPR
+the personal data breach to the competent supervisory authority, cf. the General Data Protection Regulation

 Article 33.

-notification of the breach to the competent supervisory authority.
-This means that the data processor must assist with
+the notification of the breach to the competent supervisory authority.
+This means that the processor shall assist in

-to provide the following information, which according to Article 33(3) shall be included in the controller’s
+providing the following information, which, according to Article 33(3), shall be included in the controller’s

 notification of the breach to the competent supervisory authority:

-a. the nature of the personal data breach, including, if possible, the categories and the
+a. the nature of the personal data breach, including, where possible, the categories and

-approximate number of affected registrants, as well as the categories and approximate number of affected registrations
+approximate number of data subjects affected and the categories and approximate number of personal data

 b. the likely consequences of the personal data breach

-c. the measures taken or proposed to be taken by the controller to address the breach
+c. the measures that the controller has taken or proposes to take to address the

-the security of personal data, including, where appropriate, measures to limit its possible
+personal data breach, including, where applicable, measures to mitigate its possible

-4. The parties shall specify in Annex C the information that the data processor must provide in connection with its
+4. The Parties shall specify in Annex C the information that the Processor shall provide in connection with its

-assisting the data controller in its obligation to notify personal data breaches to the
+assistance to the Controller in its obligation to notify personal data breaches to the

 competent supervisory authority.